 Cellulite is fat that collects in pockets just below the surface of the skin.
 It forms around the hips, thighs, and buttocks.
 Cellulite deposits cause the skin to look dimpled.

-Cellulite may be more visible than fat deeper in the body.
-Everyone has layers of fat under the skin so even thin people can have cellulite.
+Everyone has layers of fat under the skin, so even thin people can have cellulite.
 Collagen fibers that connect fat to the skin may stretch, break down, or pull tight.
 This allows fat cells to bulge out.

 Your genes may play a part in whether or not you have cellulite.
 Other factors may include: